SOM-Research/lsp4gml/README.md

 Both client editor and language server use LSP  and the Intermediate Representation Format (IRF), a JSON-based intermediate format to specify graphical models in a textual format, to communicate each other and represent graphical modeling language instances, respectively.

+An online version of the client/server can be found [here](http://som-research.uoc.edu/tools/lsp4gml/index.html).
+Please note that it is the online testing platform of the tool.
+You can always clone this repo and try it locally.

 ## The client

 ### Description